Andrey-Shulga/BookParser/README.md

 Book Parser
 ===========
-This program parse a text book on its parts like a paragraphs, sentences, words and ect.
-After that the program assembles them back to one book.
+This program parse a text book on its parts like a paragraphs, sentences, words and ect., and puts them to one text container.